fmatthew5876/stdcxx-align/proposal/draft.md

 does not depend on any other library extensions.
 The proposal is composed entirely of free functions.
 The proposed functions are added to the `<memory>` header.
-No new headers are introduced.
+No new headers are introduced and the implementations of these functions on common platforms are trivial.

-The implementation of this proposal is trivial and has even been provided within the paper itself.

 Motivation
 ================